Health care finance in the United States

 Health care finance in the United States discusses how Americans obtain and pay for their healthcare, and why U.S. healthcare costs are the highest in the world based on various measures.

+It is possible to negotiate the price of the medical bills with the hospital billing department.

 Overview

 The American system is a mix of public and private insurance.
 The government provides insurance coverage for approximately 53 million elderly via Medicare, 62 million lower-income persons via Medicaid, and 15 million military veterans via the Veteran's Administration.
 About 178 million employed by companies receive subsidized health insurance through their employer, while 52 million other people directly purchase insurance either via the subsidized marketplace exchanges developed as part of the Affordable Care Act or directly from insurers.
 The private sector delivers healthcare services, with the exception of the Veteran's Administration, where doctors are employed by the government.

 The Centers for Medicare and Medicaid (CMS) reported that U.S. health care costs rose 5.8% to reach $3.2 trillion in 2015, or $9,990 per person.
 As measured by CMS, the share of the U.S. economy devoted to health care spending was 17.8% GDP in 2015, up from 17.4% in 2014.
 Increases were driven by the coverage expansion that began in 2014 as a result of the Affordable Care Act (i.e., more persons demanding healthcare or more healthcare units consumed) as well as higher healthcare prices per unit.

 U.S. healthcare costs are considerably higher than other countries as a share of GDP, among other measures.
 According to the OECD, U.S. healthcare costs in 2015 were 16.9% GDP, over 5% GDP higher than the next most expensive OECD country.
 A gap of 5% GDP represents $1 trillion, about $3,000 per person relative to the next most expensive country.
 In other words, the U.S. would have to cut healthcare costs by roughly one-third to be competitive with the next most expensive country.